Montana State University: Establishment of the college

 Montana Hall, the second building constructed on campus: The Office of the President is located here.

 Montana became a state on 8 November 1889.
-Several cities competed intensely to be the state capital, the city of Bozeman among them.
-In time, the city of Helena was named the state capital.
-As a consolation, the state legislature agreed to put the state's land-grant college in Bozeman.
-Gallatin County donated half of its 160-acre poor farm for the campus, and money for an additional 40 acres, which had been planned to hold a state capital, was raised by the community, including a $1,500 donation from rancher and businessman Nelson Story, Sr. This land, as well as additional property and monetary contributions, was now turned over to the state for the new college.
+Several cities competed intensely to be the state capital, Bozeman among them.
+In time, Helena was named the state capital.
+As a consolation, the state legislature put the state's land-grant college in Bozeman.
+Gallatin County donated half of its 160-acre poor farm for the campus, and money for an additional 40 acres, which had been planned to hold a state capital, was raised by the community, including a $1,500 donation from rancher and businessman Nelson Story, Sr. This land, as well as additional property and monetary contributions, was turned over to the state for the new college.

 MSU was founded in 1893 as the Agricultural College of the State of Montana.
 It opened on 16 February with five male and three female students.
 The first classes were held in rooms in the county high school, and later that year in the shuttered Bozeman Academy (a private preparatory school).
 The first students were from Bozeman Academy and were forced to transfer to the college.
 Only two faculty existed on opening day: Luther Foster, a horticulturist from South Dakota who was also acting president, and Homer G. Phelps, who taught business.
 Within weeks, they were joined by S. M. Emery (who ran the agricultural experiment station) and Benjamin F. Maiden (an English teacher from the former Bozeman Academy).
-Augustus M. Ryon, a coal mine owner, was named the first president of the college on 17 April 1893.
-Ryon immediately clashed with the board of trustees and faculty.
-Where the trustees wanted the college to focus on agriculture, Ryon pointed out that few of its students intended to go back to farming.
-While the rapidly expanding faculty wanted to establish a remedial education program to assist unprepared undergraduates (Montana's elementary and secondary public education system was in dire shape at the time), Ryon refused.
-The donation of the Story land to the college occurred in 1894, but Ryon was forced out in 1895 and replaced by the James R. Reid, a Presbyterian minister who had been president of the Montana College at Deer Lodge since 1890.
+Augustus M. Ryon, a coal mine owner, was named the college's first president on 17 April 1893.
+He immediately clashed with the board of trustees and faculty.
+The trustees wanted the college to focus on agriculture, but Ryon pointed out that few of its students intended to go back to farming.
+The rapidly expanding faculty wanted to establish a remedial education program to assist unprepared undergraduates (Montana's elementary and secondary public education system was in dire shape at the time), but Ryon refused.
+The Story land was donated to the college in 1894, but Ryon was forced out in 1895 and replaced by James R. Reid, a Presbyterian minister who had been president of the Montana College at Deer Lodge since 1890.

 The college grew quickly under Reid, who provided 10 years of stability and harmony.
-The student body grew so fast that the high school building was completely taken over by the college.
-A vacant store on Main Street was rented to provide additional classroom space.
-Both the Agricultural Experiment Station (now known as Taylor Hall) and the Main Building (now known as Montana Hall) were constructed in 1896, although the agricultural building was the first to open.
+The student body grew so fast that college took over the high school building completely.
+A vacant store on Main Street was rented for additional classroom space.
+The Agricultural Experiment Station (now known as Taylor Hall) and the Main Building (now Montana Hall) were constructed in 1896, and the agricultural building was the first to open.
 Both structures were occupied in 1898.
-The university football team was established in 1897, and the college graduated its first four students that same year.
+The football team was established in 1897, and the college graduated its first four students that same year.
 The curriculum expanded into civil and electrical engineering in 1898.